 InkScape is a simple, but efficient, vector graphics editor.
 The application is free and is a decent alternative to Illustrator.
 As SVG (Scaleable Vector Graphics) are supported by all major web browsers now, InkScape can be a real life saver for web designers on a tight budget.
 The application is available for all operating systems on InkScape.org

 It does take some patience to get used to Gimps UI, but it is really worth it.
 Gimp is probably the best Open Source alternative to PhotoShop.
 Like PhotoShop, Gimp is a layer based image editor for raster images (bitmap graphics).
 Gimp has almost all the features known from PhotoShop, such as layer masks and blend modes.
 You can even open and save PSD files in Gimp.
 Smart objects and adjustment layers are unfortunately some of the PS options that Gimp lacks.
-But on the other hand has Gimp several useful features which are not available in PhotoShop.
+But on the other hand does Gimp provide several useful features which are not available in PhotoShop.
 One of these, which might be of special interest for web designers, are the ability to create multi resolution fav icons.
 Get your copy of Gimp for Windows, Mac or Linux at: Gimp.org

 Scribus is an advanced Desktop Publishing Program, much like Adobe InDesign (except that is free).
 Inkscape lets you define stylesheets and masterpages for your fornatting and layout.
 You can of cause also define custom color palettes gradients, create simple grahic shapes, and insert raster as well as vector graphics.
 Get your copy here: Scribus.net